u2er2/depression_detection/README.md

 # depres_detection

-Use sentiment konwledge sharing to detect depres speech.
+Use sentiment konwledge sharing to detect depression speech.